 Commercial real estate debt is money that is provided to purchase, refinance, or construct commercial real estate assets.
 Each deal is unique and tailored to the needs of the borrower.

-For investors interested in commercial real estate debt, there are public and private options.
+For investors interested in commercial real estate debt investing, there are public and private options.
 With the public route, investors can buy shares in lenders directly or in a mortgage real estate investment trust.
 With the private option, investors can turn to private equity firms who offer debt funds.

 There are a number of potential benefits to a debt investment including its repayment priority, relative stability, and interest income.
 But, these should be considered within the context of risks, which include things like default and changing interest rates.